jamesdhead/nextcloud-snap-wiki/Connecting-the-Box-to-the-Internet.md

 # 1. Point your domain to your network

 1. Register for a service which redirects a domain name to your home network
-1. Open port 80 in your firewall
+1. Open port 443 in your firewall
-1. Forward port 80 on your router to the IP used by your Box
+1. Forward port 443 on your router to the IP used by your Box

 # 2. Connect to the Box

-Use Putty on Window or your Linux shell.
+1. Use Putty on Window or your Linux shell and connect to your Box's IP or internal hostname
-Use the password/login ubuntu/ubuntu
+1. Use the password/login ubuntu/ubuntu

 # 3. Add your external domain to Nextcloud

 `# sudo nextcloud.occ config:system:set trusted_domains 2
 --value=your.domain`

+# 4. Enable HTTPS

+Test to see if you can install a Let's Encrypt SSL certificate

+`$ sudo nextcloud.enable-https -d`

+If everything went well, then install the certificate

+`$ sudo nextcloud.enable-https`